How To Read Gibson Serial Numbers

 From 1935-1942, factory order numbers often included an alphabetical suffix (a letter at the end of the number).
 These suffixes can help us find the year of manufacture.
 Many FONs from this era have several letters in the suffix.
 The FIRST number in the alphabetical suffix indicates the year.
 Subsequent letters indicate model and manufacturing specifications and are NOT used in dating the instrument.
 Please get in touch with me if you would like to sell your Gibson guitar to a passionate collector and player.

-Letter suffixes from 1935-1942 and their corresponding years are as follows:
+Letter suffixes from 1935-1942 and their corresponding years

 - 1935: A